FAANG/dcc-metadata/docs/faang_sample_metadata.md

 Optional:

  * `Sample Description` (*text*) a brief description of the sample
  * `availability` (*URL*) either a link to a web page giving information on sample availability (who to contact and if the sample is available), or a e-mail address to contact about availability.
 E-mail addresses should be prefixed with 'mailto:', e.g. 'mailto:samples@example.ac.uk'.
 In either case, long term support of the web page or e-mail address is necessary.
-Group e-mail addressees are preferable to indiviudal.
+Group e-mail addresses are preferable to indiviudal.

+ Links to other records:

+  * `Same as` (*sample*) BioSample ID for an equivalent sample record, created before the FAANG metadata specification was available.
+This is optional and not intended for general use, please contact the data coordination centre (faang-dcc@ebi.ac.uk) before using it.

 ###Animal